 My family has always made the almost 11-hour drive from Ohio to the Outer Banks by car (or van camper).
-When we break it up into two nights, it’s a relaxing road trip.
+When we break it up into two days, it’s a relaxing road trip.
 And, unless you charter a flight, you will end up driving to the Outer Banks, even if you fly most of the way from home.

 Both roads enter the Outer Banks near Kitty Hawk and Nags Head, so depending on where you stay in the Outer Banks, you still have some driving to do once you leave the mainland.
 From Kitty Hawk to Ocracoke, it’s another three hours of driving, so choose your Outer Banks accommodation carefully, taking your drive time into consideration.

-Ferries to the Outer Banks
+Ferry to Outer Banks

 If you are staying on Ocracoke Island, there are other options to enter the Outer Banks besides Kitty Hawk and driving three hours south.

-There are also ferries to the Outer Banks, which can reduce your travel time significantly.
+Taking a ferry to the Outer Banks can reduce your travel time significantly.

 Not to mention, ferries are just a fun way to travel!
 Park your car and enjoy the ride!
 If you are staying in Ocracoke, you’ll need to take a ferry no matter which direction you arrive from.

 Tip: During peak season, be sure to make reservations (fee) and arrive early in the morning as the first-come, first-serve ferries fill up quickly.
 If you’re prone to motion sickness, you’ll want to take some Dramamine before your arrival.
 Make sure to snag the non-drowsy formula so you don’t miss out on a day of fun on the island.
 I prefer these reusable bands for motion sickness.

-As you can see, there are many different ways to reach the Outer Banks.
+As you can see, there are many different ways to get to the Outer Banks.
 To get the full experience of the entire region, we recommend driving to the Outer Banks in the north, then driving the entire length of the Outer Banks before returning to the mainland via ferry at Ocracoke.